samlawski/codecookies/flask-2-tutorial/09-crud.md

   assert updated_cookie.name == 'Peanut Butter'
 ```

 Note that we query the cookie record here again instead of just using the `cookie` variable set before.
-That's because we assigned `cookie.name` to be `Peanut Butter` bevore and the test result would be positive even if `save()` didn't work.
+That's because we assigned `cookie.name` to be `Peanut Butter` before, and the test result would be positive even if `save()` didn't work.
 That's why we query the variable from the database again.

 Run `pytest -v`.
 If everything went well, you'll see all tests passing.

 ## Delete

 Raising the price of our chocolate chip cookie hasn't reduced the demand.
 To the contrary.
-It's sold out and we want to delete it from our database.
+It's sold out, and we want to delete it from our database.

-Let's add a another instance method called **delete** to our `CRUDMixin` class:
+Let's add another instance method called **delete** to our `CRUDMixin` class:

 ```py
 def delete(self):